 Poland conforms to all EU regulations and directives.
-Therefore, it is recommended that this report be read in conjunction with the U.S. EU OAA FAIRS Certificate report Guide available on their website.
+Therefore, it is recommended that this report be read in conjunction with the U.S. EU OAA FAIRS Export Certificate Report available on their website.

 III.
 Specific Attestation Required on the Export Certificate